Bundles of metric structures as left ultrafunctors: Examples

-Let $E$ be a topological $W^*$ bundle over $X$, the Hilbert bundle is constructed by showing that the set of sorted bundles $(E_n)$ corresponds to a left ultrafunctor from $X$ to the category of tracial von Neumann algebras and then by composing with the $\la{GNS}$ left ultrafunctor we obtained a left ultrafunctor from $X$ to $\cat{Hilb}$ which corresponds to a bundle of Hilbert spaces.
+\begin{proof} Let $E$ be a topological $W^{*}$ bundle over $X$, the Hilbert bundle is constructed by showing that the set of sorted bundles $(E_{n})$ corresponds to a left ultrafunctor from $X$ to the category of tracial von Neumann algebras, and then by composing with the $\mathbf{GNS}$ left ultrafunctor and obtaining a left ultrafunctor from $X$ to $\mathsf{Hilb}$, which corresponds to a bundle of Hilbert spaces.